IG Gold Price Reaches $0.0006 (IGG)

-IG Gold (CURRENCY:IGG) traded 5% lower against the US dollar during the 24 hour period ending at 19:00 PM E.T. on June 20th.
-IG Gold has a market cap of $5.69 million and approximately $16,483.00 worth of IG Gold was traded on exchanges in the last day.
-Over the last week, IG Gold has traded down 16.9% against the US dollar.
-One IG Gold coin can now be bought for approximately $0.0006 or 0.00000002 BTC on major cryptocurrency exchanges.
+IG Gold (CURRENCY:IGG) traded 6.5% higher against the US dollar during the 24 hour period ending at 16:00 PM E.T. on June 27th.
+IG Gold has a market cap of $5.31 million and approximately $14,079.00 worth of IG Gold was traded on exchanges in the last 24 hours.
+One IG Gold coin can currently be purchased for approximately $0.0006 or 0.00000002 BTC on major exchanges.
+In the last seven days, IG Gold has traded down 5.4% against the US dollar.

 - PRiVCY (PRIV) traded 0.3% lower against the dollar and now trades at $3,616.40 or 0.09040772 BTC.